Emilien-T/Emilien-T/README.md

 # Introduction 👋
 Hello!
 I am Emilien Taisne and i am a software engineering student at McGill.
-I am passionate about Game Development 😊🎮 and I am learning everyday more about the feild.
+I am passionate about Game Development 😊🎮 and I am learning everyday more about the field.

 I am really interested in the networking aspects of game dev such as multiplayer architecture, data synchronozation and more!
 The Ubisoft GameLabs competition pushed me to learn alot about this part of game development and I love it!
 I have experience in Unity and Unreal Engine.